OldGregg570/CST236/writeup.rst

 Question: This bug is pretty much causing all of the failing tests to fail.
 Do I report one bug for every failing req? or one bug for every single actual code issue that exists?
+I hope for the latter, since the former would be horribly redundant.
+This is just scaring me because I can only find one bug doing this the former way.

-In this instance, I can't tell if other parts of the code are working because of the chr(0x3E) issue.
+I can't tell if other parts of the code are working because of the chr(0x3E) issue.
 What were you expecting here?
+Also, what is "Time Spent" in the bug report?
+Time spent finding the bug?
+Writing the test that found the bug?
+Tracking the bug?